Finding Common Ground

 I’ve been guided on my journey by the question “what can you show me?” which has opened up surprise dialogues and exchanges with those I met on the way, both human and more than human; and by the mode of a drift (as suggested by the coracle), following where the currents take me and allowing tributaries to suggest new directions.

-As the research continues beyond the Fellowship, I plan to continue exploring how the coracle can be a tool for connecting people with place and rediscovering a more sensorial language and way of being in the world, looking at future pilgrimages and open conversations, and the co-creation of coracles and nesting spaces with communities.
-I am also developing a series of walking scores and guided walks to the Edges of place and time, in particular walking at night.
+Following the Fellowship, I am looking at future journeys to explore with the coracle, and at how it becomes an invitation to others, including plans for co-building and journeying with communities.
+I am developing a short film which documents the journey on Moelyci, and am seeking the right context to share this.
+I am also developing a series of walking scores and guided walks to the Edges of place and time, and how these might be used to form a deeper more sensorial connection to the environment we exist within, including finding re-enchantment with the night.
 My work continues to seek out ways to bring others together in collective celebration of this land we are part of, through the creation of gathering places and new rituals for our time.

-Work in progress will be shared at Stiwdio Cadnant in Caernarfon on 27th March, alongside Manon Awst.
+Work in progress was shared at Stiwdio Cadnant in Caernarfon on 27th March, alongside Manon Awst.

 The sun spills and splits over the edge of the mountain, melting a warm wet yoke of yellow dawn over the ridge that makes every particle of life glow.